ReactiveSets/toubkal/README.md

 dispatchers, acting as web service aggregator.

-The different nodes of a Toubkal network communicate using the Toubkal protocol that provides the Subscribe / Push service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily guarantying the order of packets.
+The different nodes of a Toubkal network communicate using the Toubkal protocol that provides the Publish / Subscribe service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily guarantying the order of packets.
 So Toubkal could also work over a protocol that would only guaranty the delivery of packets.